Focus and Scope

 Peer Review Process

-We are committed to prompt evaluation and publication of fully accepted papers in Jurnal Vocational Teknik Elektronika dan Informatika (VoteTEKNIKA).
-To maintain a high-quality publication, all submissions undergo a rigorous review process.
+We are committed to prompt evaluation and publication of fully accepted papers in Journal of Voteteknika (Vocational Teknik Elektronika dan Informatika).
+To maintain a high-quality publication, all submissions under a rigorous review process.
 Characteristics of the peer review process are as follows:

 - Simultaneous submissions of the same manuscript to different journals will not be tolerated.